nram-solace/SolaceQueueBrowserGui/USER_GUIDE.md

 The application uses a two-file configuration system:
 1. **System Configuration** (`config/system.json`) - Contains system and internal properties
-2. **User Configuration** - Contains only broker connection information
+2. **User Configuration** - Contains user configs such as Solace broker access info.

 The system configuration is loaded first, followed by the user configuration file.
-This separation reduces redundancy and makes it easier to maintain system settings.

 #### System Configuration File (`config/system.json`)

-The system configuration file contains system and internal properties:
+**REQUIRED**: The system configuration file is mandatory.
+The application will exit with an error if this file doesn't exist or fails to load/parse.

+**WARNING**: DONOT modify this file unless you are sure what you are doing.

 ```json
 {